CauaS1/new-facebook/README.md

- # It's my first project with ReactJS
+ # New Facebook page with ReactJS

  This project isn't only CSS, my focus was use `props`, and when I saw the new Facebook design, I saw a good way put into practice what I learn.